FrederikGJ/chat_cat/README.md

 # Chat with a Cat 😺

 A playful and interactive Streamlit application where you can chat with a virtual cat!
-The cat responds with various cat sounds and expressions, creating a fun and engaging experience.
+The cat responds with various cat sounds and expressions, creating a fun and engaging experience!

 ## Features 🌟